Anondo/Django/README.md

 Each app we create or add inside a project, we need to install it or make the apps the part of the current project.
 To do so, go the project folder HelloProject inside the root folder(from now on it will we assumed that we are inside the root project folder) and open **settings.py**.
-Now all we need to do is this:
+Now all we need to do is this:<br>
 ![installing app](https://github.com/Anondo/Django/blob/master/img/appInstall.png)<br>
 Insert the app we want to add in the Installed_Apps list.
 Now we are ready to code.

 ### **Creating The Views**
 For me the most important part of django is the view.
 Basically the view determines the behavior of the web application.
 So inside the app folder HelloApp the **views.py** can be found.
 We are going to write each and every view in this file.
-Our first view(and only for this project) should look like this:
+Our first view(and only for this project) should look like this:<br>
 ![view](https://github.com/Anondo/Django/blob/master/img/view.png)<br>
 As you have guessed the views are basically functions or classes which takes in a request as parameter from the client-side and formulates a response and sends that response back to the server, to the url address it is mapped with.
 The function HttpResponse